uhop/stream-sort/README.md

 [![NPM version][npm-image]][npm-url]

-`stream-sort` is a procedure to sort streams of objects far exceeding available memory.
-The only assumption is that as little as four objects can fit in memory.
+`stream-sort` can sort streams of objects far exceeding available memory.
 The algorithm has O(N * log N) complexity, and as efficient as a quick sort.

 ## Introduction